this is the website of adam isaak (he/they). on it you will find a list of things i've made over the years and how to contact me.

 i have worked as the following things: pizza delivery driver, janitor, retirement home dishwasher, undergrad astronomy teaching assistant, 35mm photo developer, agricultural warehouse forklift driver, think tank media producer, podcast producer (400+ episodes!), science journalist, encyclopedia article writer, cnbc technology video producer, daytime emmys video editor, tested.com producer, (award winning!) comedy album producer.

-i was a producer for the cnbc technology video team working from san francisco. while there, i made videos like these:
+i was a producer for cnbc in san francisco. while there i made videos like these:

 why is the u.s. so terrible at high speed trains? 🚄, a nuanced look at video games and violence 🗡️, the history of light bulbs 💡, how sea water desalination works 🌊, what it means when companies say your phone is waterproof 📱, the history of nintendo 🍄, why covid conspiracies were already running wild in 2020 🦠, how the ultra rich are trying to live forever 💊, how smart assistants work 🗣️, and why 5g isn't going to hurt you 📡.